 Create a 4 panel display and change the name of the tab.

 Select Edit -> Remove -> All Layers and Data Sources.
+If the Confirm Removal window is displayed, click Remove all layers and data.

-Select File -> New Display Tab -> Map Display -> Four Panels from the main menu to create a 4 panel tab.
+Create a 4 panel tab: In the Main Display menu, Select File -> New Display Tab -> Map Display -> Four Panels..

 Double Click on the “untitled” tab name and enter “FY2E 4-panel” in the entry box and click OK to change the tab name.